k98kurz/bookchain/asyncql_dox.md

 - txru_lock: Returns the txru_lock directly from the details field.
 - ledgers: The related Ledgers.
 Setting raises TypeError if the precondition check fails.
+- accounts: The related Accounts.
+Setting raises TypeError if the precondition check fails.
 - identities: The related Identitys.
 Setting raises TypeError if the precondition check fails.
 - rollups: The related TxRollups.
 Setting raises TypeError if the precondition